 Nevertheless, we have seen photos from the top of the Piatra Secuiului and knew it was worth the trouble.

-Using maps.me as our navigation, we managed to find the trailhead and a place to park our car, a nice patch of grass in a large field.
+Using maps.me as our navigation on our phones, we managed to find the trailhead and a place to park our car, a nice patch of grass in a large field.
 At that point, we were already many meters above the town, and the view was incredible.

 Once you have located the trail, it is difficult to get lost.
 What makes the trail so difficult is the elevation gained.
 480 meters of elevation is not a big deal.
 But 480 meters in one hour, now that is physically strenuous.